astropy/astropy-APEs/APE14.rst

             * The second element is either a string keyword argument name or a positional index for the corresponding class from ``world_axis_object_classes``

+            * The third argument is a string giving the name of the property to access on the corresponding class from ``world_axis_object_classes`` in order to get numerical values.

             See below for an example of this property.
             """